ppp-kohe/autogui/README.md

 To support the feature, a return-type of the property method must be your custom component-type that implements the [`GuiPreferences.PreferencesJsonSupport`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/base/mapping/GuiPreferencesLoader.PreferencesJsonSupport.html) interface.
 The interface has 2 methods for generating and setting preferences-data as JSON objects.
+Note that the feature works when the static return-type of the property method satisfies the interface.
+So you will need to specify the your type into the return type.

 ```java
 import org.autogui.base.mapping.GuiPreferences;